A New Picture of Segregation

 The National Experienced Racial-Ethnic Diversity (NERD) dataset provides estimates of experienced diversity for the entire United States at the census tract level.
 Using anonymized mobile phone location data from over 66 million opted-in devices, the dataset measures the diversity people actually encounter throughout their day — not just where they live.

 Diversity in potential social interactions is estimated at 38.2 m × 19.1 m spatial resolution and 15-minute temporal resolution for a representative year, then aggregated to the census tract level for data privacy.
-The dataset includes experienced diversity broken down by race/ethnicity (White, Black, Asian, Hispanic, Other), time of day (morning, afternoon, evening, late evening, late night), and day of week (weekday vs. weekend), along with census demographic characteristics.
+The dataset includes experienced diversity broken down by race/ethnicity (White, Black, Asian, Hispanic, Other), time of day (morning 6:00 AM–11:59 AM, afternoon 12:00 PM–4:59 PM, evening 5:00 PM–9:59 PM, late evening 10:00 PM–11:59 PM, late night 12:00 AM–5:59 AM), and day of week (weekday vs. weekend), along with census demographic characteristics.

 License